functionaldata/tPACE/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ## Downstream dependencies
-I have run R CMD check on downstream dependencies of fdapace: fdadensity, fgm, and LCox.
+I have run R CMD check on downstream dependencies of fdapace: fdadensity, fgm, frechet, and LCox.

 All packages passed.